Optical and UV Spectrophotometric Standard Stars

 This resource consists of a set of WWW pages each devoted to a single spectrophotometric standard star and containing positional information, magnitude, a finding chart and plots of the magnitude and flux against wavelength, as shown on an (example page).
 The Right Ascension and Declination are in the HST Guide Star Catalogue coordinates (equinox 2000).

 The finding charts have the conventional orientation, north at the top and east to the left and the image dimensions are indicated.
 If not arrowed, the standard star is the one in the centre of the field.

-The data for the standard stars come from four sources:
+The data for the standard stars come from five sources: